qinyongchun/PEARL/README.md

 *Yongchun Qin, [Pengfei Fang](https://fpfcjdsg.github.io/), [Hui Xue](http://palm.seu.edu.cn/hxue/)*

-Detailed supplementary materials are available in arxiv:
+Detailed supplementary materials are available [in arxiv](https://arxiv.org/abs/2412.10900).

 This repository offers the official Pytorch code for this paper.
 The code will be released before the conference of AAAI-25.
 If you have any questions, feel free to contact Yongchun Qin (ycqin@seu.edu.cn).